Fewer gas rebates for cash back credit cards

 But cardholders shouldn't worry that rewards are vanishing altogether.
 Instead, credit card issuers are unveiling new versions of their reward programs.
 Citi will still pay 1 percent cash back on most purchases made with the Dividend MasterCard, up to $300 a year, with the 2 percent cash back offer extended to new categories, including purchases made at convenience stores and for utility bills paid with the card.
 Additionally, purchases made at a group of 300 selected merchants in Citi's Dividend Merchant Network (such as Linens 'n Things and Sears) will earn cardholders 5 percent to 7 percent cash back, with no annual cap.

-While AmEx is concluding its four-year old payout of double points in its Membership Rewards program for purchases made at groceries, gas stations and drugstores, cardholders can still earn single points.
-Also, consumers who use the Delta Sky Miles and Blue Cash cards can still accrue double points for gas purchases, with certain limits.
+While AmEx is concluding its 4-year old payout of double points in its Membership Rewards program for purchases made at groceries, gas stations and drugstores, cardholders can still earn single points.

 - No time to earn a sign-up bonus for spring travel?
 No problem! – Planning a spring trip and running out of time to earn a new card sign-up bonus?
 Here's how to improve your experience with other card perks and save money before you qualify for the bonus ...

 - A credit card for every decade of your life – Many issuers target different cards to specific niches of customers, including specific age groups.
 Here's how to find a credit card that's in sync with your financial goals, no matter what decade of life you're in ...